Silk vs Mink Lashes - Which is Better?

 Posted on December 10 2019

 Not all false eyelashes are created equal.
 There are various fibers available to choose from, but how do you know which are the best?
-Synthetic lashes are the cheapest, but at a price - these coarse, shiny lashes have stubby ends and tend to look obviously fake, not to mention they can feel heavy and uncomfortable to wear.
-For more luxurious false eyelashes, everything from horsehair to human hair is an option, but silk and mink lashes are by far the most common and popular types.
+Traditiionally Synthetic lashes are the cheapest, but at a price - these coarse, shiny lashes have stubby ends and tend to look obviously fake, not to mention they can feel heavy and uncomfortable to wear.
+For more luxurious false eyelashes, everything from horsehair to human hair is an option, but vegan silk and mink lashes are by far the most common and popular types.

-For durability, choose silk
+For durability, choose vegan silk

-Silk lashes are more hard-wearing than mink ones, ideal if you'll be wearing them all day long.
-Mink is more delicate and, unlike silk, they cannot get wet at all.
+Vegan Silk lashes are more hard-wearing than mink ones, ideal if you'll be wearing them all day long.
+Mink is more delicate and, unlike vegan silk, they cannot get wet at all.
 Forget your umbrella and get caught in a downpour with your mink eyelashes on, and they'll instantly lose their curl!

-For low maintenance, choose silk
+For low maintenance, choose vegan silk

 It's not just water that will make mink lose its curl - time will do that too.
 Mink eyelashes need to be re-curled regularly, whereas silk will hold its shape much better.